 Thess headers are for connecting the additional USB port plugs.
 Each connector can provides two additional USB plugs.
 Which means, total you can get two additional USB plugs from each connector.
 You can use the special USB port expansion cable to connect it (the cable come with the metal plate can fixed on the back panel of computer chassis).

-The USB3 is for USB 1.1 devices connection, and USB4 is for USB 2.0 devices connection.
+Both USB3 and USB4 are for USB 2.0 device connection